deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

 CHAPTER 11 - SPORTSSTORE - ADMINISTRATION
     ADDING CATALOG MANAGEMENT
         UPDATING THE PRODUCT REPOSITORY
-            Listing 11-10.
+            Listing 11-9.
+Adding a Method to the IProductRespository.cs File Listing 11-10.
 Implementing the SaveProduct Method in the EFProductRepository.cs File

 * CREATING NEW PRODUCTS